-Bhanero Textile Mills Limited (PSX: BHAT) is part of the Umer Group of Companies.
-It was established in 1982.
-The group has diversified into various sectors ranging from textile i.e spinning and weaving, to power generation, to footwear manufacturing/retail, leather manufacturing, leather garments, dairy and construction activities.
+Bhanero Textile Mills Limited (PSX: BHAT) is part of Umer Group of Companies.
+Set up in 1982, the group has companies in various sectors: within textile there is spinning and weaving, power generation, manufacturing and retail of footwear, leather manufacturing, leather garments, dairy and construction activities.

-The core business for the group has always been textile.
-Within this sector they have three companies, Bhanero Textile Mills Limited, Faisal Spinning Mills Limited and Blessed Textile Mills Limited.
-Bhanero Textile Mills has one unit at Kotri, Sindh and two units at Sheikhupura, Punjab.
+Within the textile sector, the group has three companies, Bhanero Textile Mills Limited, Faisal Spinning Mills Limited, and Blessed Textile Mills Limited.
+Bhanero Textile Mills has three units; one at Kotri and two at Sheikhupura.